blakkan/blakkan.github.io/_posts/2015-03-15-FilmoreFishHatchery.md

 ![End view of a row](/images/filmore_fish_hatchery/tanks3.png){: .dropshadow }

-Fish are raised here by the State of California for release into various local reserviors (and various other release sites).
+Fish are raised here by the State of California for release into various local reserviors (and other release sites).

 ![Fish](/images/filmore_fish_hatchery/fish.png){: .dropshadow }